During respiration, our lungs work to help the body take in oxygen while removing carbon dioxide. This cycle is referred to as gas exchange.

 66. What is anastomosis?

-It is when vessels are joining together in short circuit.
+It is when vessels are joined together in a short circuit.

 67. What is right to left shunt?